JesseMcGilAllen/javaIndividualProject/Journal.md

 I finally started working on the JSPs!
 I am using my ancient Advanced Java project as a guide and created a doctype jsp.
 After connecting it to the index page, I saw IntelliJ complaining.
 I had to JSTL jars to the project which makes sense.
 However, that was a lot harder then I originally thought.
 I ended up finding them on [Tomcat's website](http://tomcat.apache.org/download-taglibs.cgi) and finally downloaded the right one (binary).
 IntelliJ has stopped complaining, so hopefully they work.

+It seems I have broken everything when I moved from using Copy to iCloud.
+All the paths are different.